jphmrst/PLC/src/plc/fp/Functional.lagda.md

 (* GRADE_MANUAL 3: fold_map *)
 (** [] *)

+## Currying from Wadler --- work in?

+## Currying

+We have chosen to represent a function of two arguments in terms of a function of the first argument that returns a function of the second argument.
+This trick goes by the name _currying_.

+Agda, like other functional languages such as Haskell and ML, is designed to make currying easy to use.
+Function arrows associate to the right and application associates to the left

+`ℕ → ℕ → ℕ` stands for `ℕ → (ℕ → ℕ)`

+and

+`_+_ 2 3` stands for `(_+_ 2) 3`.

+The term `_+_ 2` by itself stands for the function that adds two to its argument, hence applying it to three yields five.

+Currying is named for Haskell Curry, after whom the programming language Haskell is also named.
+Curry's work dates to the 1930's.
+When I first learned about currying, I was told it was misattributed, since the same idea was previously proposed by Moses Schönfinkel in the 1920's.
+I was told a joke: "It should be called schönfinkeling, but currying is tastier".
+Only later did I learn that the explanation of the misattribution was itself a misattribution.
+The idea actually appears in the _Begriffsschrift_ of Gottlob Frege, published in 1879.

 (* EX2A (currying) *)
 (** In Coq, a function [f : A -> B -> C] really has the type [A